pablofdezalc/kaze/README.md

   nonlinear diffusion equation.
 See use_fed command line option.
   With FED, KAZE is much faster than using AOS

 For more information about FED, please check:
 1. **Fast Explicit Diffusion for Accelerated Features in Nonlinear Scale Spaces**.
 Pablo F. Alcantarilla, J. Nuevo and Adrien Bartoli. _In British Machine Vision Conference (BMVC), Bristol, UK, September 2013_

-2. **KAZE Features**.
-Pablo F. Alcantarilla, Adrien Bartoli and Andrew J. Davison. _In European Conference on Computer Vision (ECCV), Fiorenze, Italy, October 2012_

 Version: 1.5.2
 Changes: